writeabyte/stakz-example/index.md

 #### Script Widgets
 A script widget uses the values entered into data widgets and turns them into a shell command.
 Evaluating the script widget does not occur until the user clicks the execute button where the content of the result of the script will be copied to the clipboard.

-**Be sure to read script widgets as they are executing generated javascript in your browser**
+**Be sure to read script widget before execution to ensure security**

 <script> return "echo " + hello </script>
 `<script> return "echo " + hello </script>`